MyNews: Products and services

 myNEWS sells magazines to convenience products such as household items, food and beverage, tobacco, personal hygiene and pharmaceutical products, snacks and drinks.
 Some selected outlets also offer other services, including prepaid top-up for mobile service providers, Touch ‘n Go reloads, bill payments, money remittance services and automated teller machines, photocopying, money changing, as well as courier services.

+Leadership

+Since its founding as a family-run enterprise, the company has maintained a leadership structure centered around the Dang family.
+The management team is led by the company's founder, who transitioned to a supervisory executive role in 2023.